wordswords/dotfiles/README.md

 in my work.
 It includes:

 * Install my heavily customised version of VIM9 with plugins
-* Install latest version of Oh-my-ZSH and set your default shell to ZSH
+* Install the latest version of Oh-my-ZSH and set your default shell to ZSH
 * Install Joplin the command-line open source Evernote replacement, and secure it with encryption, and download all my notes (presuming you are me).
 * Ask if you want to install my usual apps - https://Morgen.so : a paid multiplatform